PhDP/cmake-gtest-gbench-starter/README.md

     $ git submodule init
     $ git submodule update

+The project will compile a library named nemo (of course: you should change the name, nemo means 'no one') and an executable named nemo_exe.

 # Organization

 * **src** has the source files and the CMakeLists.txt to compile the library and executable.